jacques-dup/karchives/docs/religion/organizations/church_of_blood_and_bone.md

 ---
-title: Organization - The Church of Blood and Bone
+title: The Church of Blood and Bone
 summary: A description of The Church of Blood and Bone, the religious affiliation Garkash.
 authors:
   - Jacques du Plessis